aggepap/dealAngularApp/README.md

 npm install
 ```

+<p>3. create a Postgres SQL database with db-name: "dealsAppDB" db-user: "postgres" and db-password: "Changeme123!"</p>

+<p>4.
+If you are unable to create a db with these connection details please create a postgres SQL Database in your local machine and replace your own details on backend/src/main/java/gr/nifitsas/dealsapp/resources/templates/application-test.properties</p>

-<p>3. open "backend" folder and start Server</p>
+<p>5. open "backend" folder and start Server</p>

 ```
  ./gradlew bootrun
 ```

-<p>4. after the first successful server start stop it once</p>
+<p>6. after the first successful server start stop it once</p>

 ```
 CTRL+ C
 ```

-<p>5.
+<p>7.
 Uncomment the commented part on backend/src/main/java/gr/nifitsas/dealsapp/resources/templates/application-test.properties and run server again</p>

 ```
  ./gradlew bootrun
 ```

-<p>6.
+<p>8.
 Visit http://localhost:4200/ on your browser</p>

-<p>7.
+<p>9.
 Create a new user or use user: "admin@email.com" and password: "Changeme123!" for admin access</p>

 <h2>🛡️ License:</h2>